rmabs/dockerforphpframeworkenv/README.md

  <br>
   <br>
   **NOTE**
-if you want to install more extensions for php, thn follow online guide of docker php for more extensions installation in docker php its very easy, enjoy :)
+  may be you need following commands so typing here for your ease **chown -R 33:33 storage** (type this command inside container the way u typed above commands) **composer config --global process-timeout 20000** if you want to install more extensions for php, thn follow online guide of docker php for more extensions installation in docker php its very easy, enjoy :)
 #withoutlaravelsaildocker